mifavoyke/miniRT/README.md

 * FOR YEVA *
 - NEW: before we were allocating new inter array for each new image, now we just allocate once and when creating new image, free the existing list of intersections there and assign the newly generated list intead - it happend in the math.c - shoot_rays() - seems faster now
 - ALSO i removed the init pixels function and if there is no intersectoin, we assign the default background color in the shoot_rays again
-- CAMERA MOVEMENT: now movement happend relaive to camera, not relative to world origin
+- CAMERA MOVEMENT: now movement happens relative to camera, not relative to world origin

 * FOR ZUZANA *
-check the transformations and rotations with keys
 - i think we should handle being inside objects - now when first inter is behind camera, the second inter - so calculate even inters that are behind the camera and set the other inter to black - if the inter in front of the camera is black, it is inside and no difused light applies
-- redo the rotations with the rotation matrices
 - redo the printf for errors to write to stderr
 - cylinder, maybe parboloid?
 - multithreding - parallelization
 - maybe optimization as in the article "Starter ray tracing math" above
-- handle pixels in resize hook - now they are not freed and not reallocated when the size is different - have to do this
 - should we change viewport width in minirt struct when resizing?
 - rename cy->vector to cy->axis